marghanita/slug/templates/markdown/slugmeeting.md

 If you drive, then you can look for parking on the suburban streets around the office (or pay for parking at the Casino), and then walk from there.

+There are bicycle racks outside the building.

 === Afterwards ===

-We'll be aiming to finish by 8pm and will be heading to the Pyrmont Bridge Hotel (PBH) afterwards to socalise and eat dinner.
+We aim to finish by 8pm, then head to the Pyrmont Bridge Hotel (PBH) to socalise and eat dinner.
 The PBH is marked on the map.